Sparse streams

 Private editing

 Supports both private and public editing of the stream spec.
-Use cases include setting the ChangeView number downwards, adding import paths (or changing paths in general), adding custom fields, and changing the description.
+Use cases include setting the ChangeView limit downwards, adding import paths (or changing paths in general), adding custom fields, and changing the description.
 To learn more, see Edit stream specs.

 Does not support private editing of stream spec.